yesodweb/yesod-cookbook/Detailed-change-list.md

 * New routing system, which requires OverloadedStrings and ViewPatterns.
 Generated code is faster and *much* more readable.
 * Dropped backwards compatibility with older versions of dependencies.
 * yesod-test now sends HTTP/1.1 as the version.
+This may require updating tests to expect 303 instead of 302 redirects.

 # Yesod 1.2